j-schreiber/js-sf-cli-plugin/messages/jsc.apex.schedule.stop.md

   <%= config.bin %> <%= command.id %> -c MyCaseReminderJob -o MyTargetOrg

-# info.success
+# allJobsStopped

-Successfully stopped job with id: %s.
+Successfully stopped %s jobs.

+# confirmJobDeletion

+You are about to stop the following jobs.
+Please confirm this is what you want.

+# abortCommand

+Aborted by user.
+No jobs were stopped.